 - The caller doesn’t understand buyer needs

-- The telemarketer sounds scripted, stilted and the same as the other dozen cold callers the same day
+- The telemarketer sounds scripted, stilted and the same as the last dozen cold callers

-- The are of course lots of other issues by I want to focus on the first three in this blog.
+The are of course lots of other issues but let’s focus on the first three in this blog.

 If, (and it’s a very big IF) they get past this point, they will proceed to pitch at me.
 This is very poor telemarketing technique and guaranteed to stimulate buyer objections you will struggle to overcome.

-First, prospects don’t want to be sold to and second they still don’t want to be sold to.
+First, prospects don’t want to be sold to and second, they still don’t want to be sold to.
+We’re all buyers.
+And, we’re all busy.
+The last thing we need, when we’re head down dealing with business priorities, is a poorly trainer cold-caller pitching at us.

-They want someone to understand their business needs and what keeps them awake at night.
-They want solutions not product pitches.
-They want buyer empathy not a list of product features
+If, and when, we do pick up the phone to an incoming call, want someone to understand our business needs and what keeps us awake at night.
+We want solutions not product pitches.
+We want buyer empathy not a list of product features

 - Stock availability